Seneca-ICTOER/OSM620v1/docs/Labs/lab7.md

 ### Part 3: Create GPO, *User - Employee Lockdown*

-Bob from Accounting is a *terribble* user.
+Bob from Accounting is a *terrible* user.
 He ignores written computer polices and likes to mess around with settings due to boredom and 'fixing things' instead of contacting IT support.
 So, we create a **Group Policy Object (GPO)** to disable his ability to change important system settings.

 We have to create the GPO first before we can have it applied to Bob (and other users we want).